UPSC Mains General Studies Paper – 2 Mains 2020

 Basic Structure Doctrine

-The courts in India have come up with the Doctrine of Basic Structure, which prevents executive from making laws or amendments which alter or deviate from the basic values enshrined in constitution.
+The courts in India have come up with the Doctrine of Basic Structure, which prevents the executive from making laws or amendments that alter or deviate from the basic values enshrined in the Constitution.
 The British system lacks the concept of ‘Basic Structure’.

 Unified Three-Tier System